Three-dimensional receptivity of hypersonic sharp and blunt cones to free-stream planar waves using hierarchical input-output analysis: Methodology

 \subsection{Input-output analysis for receptivity}

-Input-output (I/O) analysis is based on linear systems and controls theory and considers the linear gain between arbitrary input forcing and output response with respect to some norm.
+\dac{ Input-output (I/O) analysis, which is based on resolvent analysis \cite{Jovanovic2005,Bagheri2009,McKeon2010,Sipp2010}, considers the linear gain between arbitrary input forcing and output response with respect to some norm \cite{Dwivedi2020,Jovanovic2021}.
 Unlike other stability analyses, I/O analysis does not assume anything about the spatial structure of the flow, and so can handle complex flow features in a natural way.
 In the present flow configuration, the total system response directly incorporates the interaction of perturbations with the bow shock, the stagnation region and strongly accelerating flow around the blunt tip, as well as the rest of the flow downstream on the main body of the cone.
-In cylindrical coordinates, these global linear dynamics may be represented mathematically as:
+Assuming that small disturbances to the flow are time-harmonic, we can obtain the transfer function